tekknolagi/isdt/lecture-notes/2-vcs.md

 ### Branches

+Although we've mentioned them several times, we've yet to explain what *branches* actually are.
+Conceptually, a branch is one specific line of development---in other words, a specific commit history---within a Git repository.
+Newly-created repositories have just a single branch, conventionally named either `main` or `master`, and it's to this branch that our examples so far have added commits.

+By creating other branches, you can keep track of more than just one history.
+One branch, for example, might be an old version of the project, lacking new commits from `main`.
+Another might contain everything from `main` plus additional commits pertaining to an in-development feature.
+And yet another might have no commits in common with `main` and hold a completely separate codebase (although this is not common---typically branches within a single repository share at least some commits).

 TODO: "What is a branch?" paragraph.
 A convenient name you can use to reference a specific variant of your code or set of changes you're working on.

 TODO: Examples of what branches might be used for.
 Classify into long-lived branches and development/feature branches.

+It's worth noting that there's nothing technically special about `main` as a branch.
+Git treats it exactly like any other branch, save for its automatic creation.
+By convention, however, many projects use `main` as TODO.

 TODO: The concept of main/trunk/master as the main place where you commit new code and the one long-lived branch you can rely on virtually every project to